 We established efficacy of the approach in combination with checkpoint blockade in a mouse lung cancer model.

 Dendritic cells pulsed with cytokine-adjuvanted tumor membrane vesicles inhibit tumor growth in HER2-Positive and Triple Negative Breast Cancer Models.
-Muñoz LE, Monterroza L, Bommireddy R, Shafizadeh Y, Pack CD, Ramachandiran S, Reddy SJC, Selvaraj P. Human Vaccines & International Journal of Molecular Sciences, 2021.
+Muñoz LE, Monterroza L, Bommireddy R, Shafizadeh Y, Pack CD, Ramachandiran S, Reddy SJC, Selvaraj P. International Journal of Molecular Sciences, 2021.
 22(16), 8377.
 PubMed PMID: 34445092; PubMed Central PMCID: PMC8395038

 Tumor membrane-based vaccine immunotherapy in combination with anti-CTLA-4 antibody confers protection against immune checkpoint resistant murine triple negative breast cancer.
 Pack CD, Bommireddy R, Muñoz LE, Patel JM, Bozeman EN, Dey P, Radhakrishnan V, Vartabedian VF, Venkat K, Ramachandiran S, Reddy S JC, Selvaraj P. Human Vaccines & Immunotherapeutics, 2020.
 DOI: 10.1080/21645515.2020.1754691.
 PubMed PMID: 32530786